GTNewHorizons/GTNH-Dev-Doc/vision of the modpack/original vision doc.md

 ## 2.xi.
 UHV Age
 <div align="justify">
-GT++ Cyclotron unlocked here, rejig some of the lower tier usages of the items and then we have access to particles for higher tier circuits, machines etc. Also bump % chances of particles as they are stupidly low currently and encourage spamming.
+GT++ Cyclotron required here, rejig some of the lower tier usages of the items and then we have access to particles for higher tier circuits, machines etc.

+Other content here are Bio-circuits, Infinity, a Botmium Chemplant for Living Solder, 2 rocket tiers, and the first creative tier items.

+The player is challenged to build a Mothership, a multiblock spaceship which can be accessed by launching a Shuttle Rocket.
+It is used to reach the farest system, the Ra-System.

+In the process the player also requires Kevlar (which is not in an interesting/satisfying state currently, just spam of basic low tier multis).
+Another plastic to look at the same time is Radox polymer based on Xenoxene.

+Furthermore the Space Elevator multiblock can be built, which allows the player to mine in space from asteroids from the comfort of their base.
+At first only allowing resources from tier 7 planets and below.
+It also allows the player to pump fluids from distant planets.
+The elevator can have a module installed, which allows the making of projects in space, like an asteroid outpost or the start of a dyson swarm.

+The tier usually also includes a drastic up-scaling of power and processing capabilities to keep up with demand which is a current part of all tiers after UHV as well.

 Main material: Neutronium
 Secondary material: PBI